Community Mobilization Sudbury

 Community Mobilization Sudbury (CMS) is a community partnership representing 32 agencies from across community sectors (including education, health, emergency services, policing, mental health and addictions, child welfare, aboriginal, francophone, LGBT, municipal social services, housing and justice sector organizations).
 Launched in May 2014, the CMS model was driven by partner desires to prevent harm rather than respond to crises once they occurred.
 The Community Mobilization Sudbury model is based upon a well-established, evidence-informed and evaluated model that originated in Scotland and has since been successfully replicated across Saskatchewan.
 This risk-driven, collaborative model of community safety and well-being is now gaining support and traction in communities across Ontario and Canada.

-In Ontario, similar models are currently operating in Toronto, Waterloo and North Bay and are being developed in other communities including Ottawa, Halton and Guelph.
+In Ontario, over 50 similar models are currently operating including Toronto, Waterloo and North Bay, and Guelph.